 BScPT, MClSc(manip), FCAMPT

 Carol graduated from Queen’s University in 1979, completed her Advanced Diploma of Orthopaedic and Manipulative Therapy in 1984 and then her Clinical Masters of Science in Manipulative Therapy from UWO in 2010.
 She has been at Treloar Physio since 1984 and became a partner in 1989.
 She has taught extensively in the Canadian Manual Therapy Course System, as well as internationally and also teaches specialized courses on the cervical spine.
-She is a Chief Examiner, but continues to be an Examiner for the National Manual Therapy Exams.
+She recently retired as a Chief Examiner, but continues to be an Examiner for the National Manual Therapy Exams.
 In 2005 Carol received an Award of Excellence for Clinical Contribution from the Physiotherapy Association of British Columbia for her work and teaching in the area of the cervical spine and then was awarded the “Golden Hands Award’ in 2015 given to “an exceptional orthopaedic physio that exemplifies the commitment to our profession in manual therapy, education, mentorship & research”.
 Carol is the Lead Instructor and Coordinator for the new Graduate Certificate in Orthopaedic Manipulative Physiotherapy (GCOMPT), also part of the Rehab Masters Program at UBC.

 Carol treats neck pain patients almost exclusively, utilizing the evidence based practice of manual therapy and specific exercise.
 She has written chapters on neck exercise in 2 textbooks.
-Carol was honoured to be involved in the 2010 Winter Olympics as a speaker (The Neck and Concussion) at the Medical Symposium and as a Clinical Specialist for the Athlete Physiotherapy Clinic.
-In 2012, Carol was one of the first physiotherapists to successfully complete the Specialization Program through the Canadian Physiotherapy Association in the field of Musculoskeletal Physiotherapy and also certified as an assessor for that process.
+Carol was honoured to be involved in the 2010 Winter Olympics Medical Symposium as a speaker on Concussion and the Neck.
+In 2012, Carol was one of the first physiotherapists to successfully complete the Specialization Program through the Canadian Physiotherapy Association in the field of Musculoskeletal Physiotherapy and certified as an assessor for that process.